george-mountain/LLM-Local-Streaming/README.md

 2. Enter your query in the input field and click submit.

-3. The backend service will process the query using the OpenAI GPT model, and the results will be displayed dynamically in the Streamlit interface.
+3. The backend service will process the query using the LLM, and the results will be displayed dynamically in the Streamlit interface.

-- **backend/app.py**: FastAPI application handling OpenAI GPT model interactions.
+- **backend/app.py**: FastAPI application handling LLM model interactions.
 - **backend/helpers.py**: Helper classes and functions for streaming responses.
+- **backend/Dockerfile**: Dockerfile for building the backend docker image.
 - **frontend/app.py**: Streamlit application for user interaction.
+- **frontend/Dokcerfile**: Dockerfile for building the frontend docker image.
-- **docker-compose.yml**: Docker Compose configuration for services.
+- **docker-compose.yml**: Docker Compose configuration for services (frontend and backend).
 - **Makefile**: Makefile for simplifying common tasks.

 ### Docker Compose